particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

-Publish a private event with the given name and data, with the default TTL of 60 seconds.
+Publish a private event with the given name and data.

 ```cpp
 // SYNTAX